Layer-Edge/docs-V2/docs/network/consensus/proof-of-aggregation.md

 ### 1. Validator Network

-* Validators stake EDGE tokens to participate
+* Validators stake EDGEN tokens to participate
 * Responsible for block production and validation
 * Verify proofs at leaf level before aggregation
 * Participate in consensus for block finalization